 This may only be a 'standard' zoom, but its quality is outstanding

-Unlike most up-market zoom lenses for D-SLRs, this one has a widest available aperture of f/4 rather than f/2.8, which helps to make its size and weight a better match for the comparatively small A7 series bodies.
-As with most Zeiss-badged optics, the physical design looks minimalist, without any switches for auto/manual focus modes or on/of for the OSS (Optical SteadyShot) stabilizer.
+Unlike most up-market zoom lenses for DSLRs, this one has a widest available aperture of f/4 rather than f/2.8, which helps to make its size and weight a better match for the comparatively small A7 series bodies.
+As with most Zeiss-badged optics, the physical design looks minimalist, without any switches for auto/manual focus modes or on/off for the OSS (Optical SteadyShot) stabilizer.
 Even so, the metal lens barrels feel beautifully engineered and the build is dust/moisture resistant.
-Sharpness is good and very consistent throughout the zoom and aperture ranges although, like with the Sony 16-35mm lens in this list, the corners become a little soft at longer zoom settings.
-Colour fringing and vignetting are quite well controlled but distortion switches between fairly heavy amounts of barrel and pincushion as you extend through the zoom range.
-An A7 bonus is that automatic in-camera distortion corrections are available.
+Sharpness is good and very consistent throughout the zoom and aperture ranges although the corners become a little soft at longer zoom settings.

 Full-frame compatible: Yes | Focal length: 100-400mm (150-600mm APS-C) | Maximum aperture: f/4.5-5.6 | Aperture blades: 9 | Weather seals: Yes | Filter thread: 77mm | Dimensions: 93.9 x 205mm | Weight: 1395g